antischematic/angular-composition-api/packages/core/README.md

 ### Core

+#### View

+Creates a context-aware view class based on the provided Props and State.
+Props are optional.
+Components and directives that extend this class have their `ChangeDetectorRef` detached and will only trigger view updates when the returned observable state emits a new value.

 #### Service

 Creates a context-aware, tree-shakable service class from the provided factory function.
 If the `providedIn` option is set to null, or omitted, you must provide the service in a `NgModule`, `Directive` or `Component`.
 Start or retrieve the service with `Inject`.

-#### View

-Creates a context-aware view class based on the provided Props and State.
-Props are optional.
-Components and directives that extend this class have their `ChangeDetectorRef` detached and will only trigger view updates when the returned observable state emits a new value.

----

-### Common

-These APIs only work inside the context of a `View` or `Service`.
-Calling them at the wrong time will cause an "out of context" error to be thrown.

 #### Inject